mmbman/Katagiri/jewel-mirror-awareness.md

 Without doing anything you can say “I am father,” or “I forget my position as father,” but no matter how much you say it, it doesn’t work.
 It is just like saying, “I know fire.”
 But these are just words.
 No matter how often you say them, fire does not burn.

 So whatever happens, we have to do something.
 Obey.
 Help each other.
 And not serving is no help.
 That is true.
-Dogen Zenji says in the Record of Things Heard, that if you should become a priest and break the precepts, you should reflect upon yourself as a bad priest.
+Dogen Zenji says in the *Record of Things Heard*, that if you should become a priest and break the precepts, you should reflect upon yourself as a bad priest.
 But that doesn’t mean you should leave the priest’s life and go back to being whatever you were.
 To break the precepts is not good for you, but it doesn’t mean you should turn back.

 So you should keep the priest’s life, no matter how you feel.
 That means constantly serving, under all circumstances.
 Always serving.

 Because in a short period of time we don’t gain an understanding of something even in a little bit.
 In two or three years, you can’t gain an understanding of anything.
 And how about life?
-For Twenty or thirty years you have been taking care of your life, and you don’t understand it yet.
+For twenty or thirty years you have been taking care of your life, and you don’t understand it yet.
 Much less if you enter a new world and try to make it alive.
 If you give up and return to our normal way you will just have to start again from the beginning.

 For instance, if you come from a city surrounded by smog, like Los Angeles, it is really difficult to breathe.
 But you don’t notice it.
 To try and serve the position of priest is to be present in a city surrounded by fresh air, instead of one surrounded by smog.

-You can breathe pretty freely, even though the fresh air gives you preumonia.
+You can breathe pretty freely, even though the fresh air gives you pneumonia.
 Fresh air helps very much.
 Even though pneumonia is hard for you, stay in the city surrounded by fresh air.
 Instead of going back to the city you are used to, the one surrounded by smog.

 That is why Dogen Zenji says to stay with it and practice it.
 Walk in the mist, constantly.
 In a sense it is very hard.